tthecoder15/T3A1-Workbook/README.md

 // Converting cat from JSON string to JS object: cat.hobbies[1]['martial arts'][0]
 // 'karate'
+// cat object can be manipulated like a typical JS object
 ```

-Whilst JSON does not accept particular datatypes, developers can work around this by storing data in different formats for later conversion.
-For example, a phone number cannot be stored as a number value in JavaScript objects or JSON alike because it begins with a 0 and contains too main digits.
+Whilst JSON does not accept particular data types, developers can work around this by storing data in different formats for later conversion.
+For example, a phone number cannot be stored as a number value in JavaScript objects or JSON alike because it begins with a 0 and contains too many digits.
 Instead, a phone number could be stored as a string.
-In a unique case, ```BigInt``` values cannot be converted to JSON strings using ```JSON.stringify()``` and will raise an error but this can be worked around by writing a custom prototype function to handle their automatic conversion (MDN Web Docs, 2024a and MDN Web Docs, 2024c).
+In a unique case, ```BigInt``` values cannot be converted to JSON strings using ```JSON.stringify()``` and will raise an error but this can be worked around by writing a custom prototype function to handle the data type's automatic conversion (MDN Web Docs, 2024a and MDN Web Docs, 2024c).

-The ```JSON.stringify()``` method provides another method to manipulate JSON objects via its second parameter: ```replacer```.
-The ```replacer``` parameter can be an array containing designated key values, listed as strings, to contain in the JSON string or a function that returns any key or value to include.
+The ```JSON.stringify()``` method provides another choice for manipulating JSON objects via its second parameter: ```replacer```.
+The ```replacer``` parameter can be an array containing designated key values, listed as strings, to contain in the returned JSON string, or it can be a function that returns any key or value to include.

 For example: